CIDRAM/CIDRAM/_docs/readme.en.md

 #### "PHPMailer" (Category)
 PHPMailer configuration.

+Currently, CIDRAM uses PHPMailer only for front-end two-factor authentication.
+If you don't use the front-end, or if you don't use two-factor authentication for the front-end, you can ignore these directives.

 ##### "EventLog"
 - A file for logging all events in relation to PHPMailer.
 Specify a filename, or leave blank to disable.